Vojtese/STM32F446-APP1/README.md

 This repository contains the primary application firmware for the STM32F446-based signal acquisition unit, developed as part of a rainwater retention system.
 The firmware is designed to acquire, process, and transmit sensor data from an underground tank to a central unit via RS-485.

-It is tightly integrated with the bootloader and supports in-application programming (IAP), allowing firmware updates to be received and flashed while the application is running.
+It supports in-application programming (IAP), allowing firmware updates to be received and flashed while the application is running, without rebooting into the bootloader.

 ---